 Gwinnett County residents who have been employed long-term and paid Social Security tax are entitled to receive Social Security Disability Insurance (SSDI) benefits to help them if they become fully disabled and are no longer able to work.
-However, the process of obtaining those benefits are commonly frustrating, lengthy, and confusing.
+However, the process of obtaining those benefits is often frustrating, lengthy, and confusing.

 Even worse, many applicants have their claims denied, often more than once.
 Unfortunately, SSDI denials seem to be routine for the Social Security Administration (SSA), which administers SSDI benefits.

-Fortunately, however, there are numerous avenues of appeal available that a knowledgeable SSDI attorney could help you pursue if the SSA denies your claim.
-A Gwinnett SSDI denial lawyer could assist you in facing your denial, regardless of where you are in the process.
+Fortunately, however, there are numerous avenues of appeal that a knowledgeable Social Security disability representative could help you pursue if the SSA denies your SSDI claim.
+A Gwinnett SSDI denial lawyer can assist you in facing your denial regardless of where you are in the process.

 Although the SSA website makes the process seem simple, there is a substantial amount of work that goes into a successful application for SSDI benefits.
 Applicants must prove that they are qualified to receive benefits, so documentation is needed to show sufficient employment history and a debilitating medical condition that meets the definition of “total disability” by SSA standards.

-If the SSA issues a denial of the application, the applicant has several chances to appeal the denial.
-Many people in Gwinnett think of appeals as involving a lawsuit, but although an SSDI denial may require a lawsuit at some point, the first avenues of appeal come through the SSA.
+If the SSA issues a denial of the application, the applicant has several chances to appeal.
+Many people in Gwinnett think of appeals as involving a lawsuit, but although an SSDI denial may require a lawsuit at some point, the first avenues of appeal go through the SSA.

 If the reconsideration is not successful, the applicant may request an administrative hearing.
 This hearing would be held before an administrative law judge (ALJ) but in a less formal setting than a federal courtroom.
 The hearing is the last opportunity to present new evidence, so it is vitally important to ensure that the best possible factual record is put forth at this stage of the proceedings.